Warning: The following contains disturbing descriptions of violence, including sexual violence. Reader discretion is advised.

 That’s where attorney Charles Peruto, Jr. came in.
 Ultimately, Peruto’s defense effort failed: Heidnik was convicted of two counts of murder, six counts of kidnapping, five counts of rape, and various other charges in 1988.
 Heidnik was killed by lethal injection in 1999.

-A&E Real Crime spoke with Peruto about what it was like representing one of Philadelphia’s most heinous criminals.
+A&E True Crime spoke with Peruto about what it was like representing one of Philadelphia’s most heinous criminals.

 Tell us a bit about your first impressions of Heidnik.
 What do you remember about your initial meetings with him?